4n-ch4n/nest-grapqhl-lists-app/README.md

 # ListsApp - GraphQL API

 This project is a GraphQL API built with NestJS, Prisma, and PostgreSQL.
-It serves as a simple inventory management system for items, allowing for CRUD (Create, Read, Update, Delete) operations with user authentication and authorization.
+It serves as a simple inventory management system for items, lists, and list items, allowing for CRUD operations with user authentication, authorization, pagination, and database seeding.

 ## Features

 - **GraphQL API**: Modern, flexible API for querying and mutating data.
 - **Authentication**: JWT-based authentication for securing endpoints.
 - **User Management**: CRUD operations for users with role-based access control.
+- **Lists & List Items**: Create and manage lists and their items.
-- **Pagination and Searching**: Support for paginating and searching through lists.
+- **Pagination and Searching**: Support for paginating and searching through lists and items.
 - **Database Seeding**: A dedicated module to populate the database with initial data for development.
 - **NestJS Framework**: A progressive Node.js framework for building efficient, reliable and scalable server-side applications.
 - **Prisma ORM**: Next-generation ORM for Node.js and TypeScript.